coupergateway/couper-examples/health-check/README.md

 ```

-Then, we send a request…
+Then, in another shell we send a request…

 ```sh
 $ curl -i localhost:8080/